9 Reasons You Should Work In Marketing

 You can take skills across any industry

 As we said, there are no limitations.
-These skills are similar whether you’re working for a high-flying finance firm or for Jeff’s Lawn Mowers on the high street.
+These digital skills are similar whether you’re working for a high-flying finance firm or for Jeff’s Lawn Mowers on the high street.
 What’s great about that is that even if you’re feeling bored in one job, you can move into another in the same field, but that will be completely different.

 Fantastic career prospects